farimarwat/Modern-Admob/README.md

 }
 ```
 ### Built in Templates
-There are two templates at moment.
+There are 4 templates at moment.
 I will add more in next version
 - Medium Default
 - Medium Mini
 - Small Default